Extended Vita (CV)

 2017-2020 Chair, Bylaws Committee, Texas State Historical Association.

-2015-Currently Member, Handbook of Texas Committee, Texas State Historical Association.
+2017-2021 Member, Locke Awards Committee, East Texas State Historical Association.

 2014-2017 Member, Bylaws Committee, Texas State Historical Association.